-Moreover, the mental illness hospitalization rate per 100,000 both in the City of Thunder Bay (972) and the broader North West LHIN service area (933) is more than double the provincial rate (392).
+Moreover, the mental illness hospitalization rate per 100,000 both in the city of Thunder Bay (972) and the broader North West LHIN service area (933) is more than double the provincial rate (392).

-Additional resources are required in the areas of mental health and addictions, including services for existing social housing tenants, in order to address homelessness.
+Additional resources are required for the continuum of mental health and sustance use treatment, including targeted services for existing social housing tenants, in order to prevent and reduce homelessness.